Bayesian Matrix Decomposition and Applications: Bayesian Appetizers

 \subsection{Beta-Bernoulli Model}

-We formally introduce a \textit{Beta-Bernoulli} model to illustrate how the Bayesian approach works.
-The Bernoulli distribution serves to model binary outcomes, i.e., outputting two possible values.
-The likelihood under this model corresponds to the probability mass function of the Bernoulli distribution with parameter $\theta$:
+We formally introduce a \textit{Beta-Bernoulli} model to illustrate the core ideas of Bayesian inference.
+The \textit{Bernoulli distribution} models binary outcomes---i.e., random variables that take one of two possible values (typically 0 or 1).
+Its probability mass function, parameterized by $\theta$, is given by: